Photos by Chris Green, Stadium Journey

 Neighborhood 4

 The area around Road America is exactly what you would expect to find in rural Wisconsin – rolling hills, farmland, forests, and small towns.
-The town of Elkhart Lake is quaint and small but is seething with racing history and lore.
+The town of Elkhart Lake is quaint and small, but is seething with racing history and lore.
 Famed racing announcer David Hobbs calls this small town home, and the fans here are all die-hards who watch everything that happens on the track.

 If you’re looking for somewhere to stay near Road America, there is a wide variety of small bed-and-breakfasts to pick from in and around Elkhart Lake, as well as some cabins that can make you feel like you’re roughing it…sort of.
 In addition, the town of Sheboygan is only 20-30 minutes away by car, providing fans a chance to stay in a hotel chain of their choice – Holiday Inn, La Quinta, etc. are all located in Sheboygan.

 If you’re looking for something to eat, Sheboygan has a wide variety of restaurants, from Applebee’s to McDonald’s.
-But by far the most must-see eatery near Road American is the Stop-Inn Tavern at Siebkens Resort in Elkhart Lake, a local bar that all of racing royalty has passed through at some time or another.
-And, for those looking for something to see and do, the Kettle-Moraine State Forest is not far from the track, providing some great hiking options.
+But by far the most must-see eatery near Road American is the Stop-Inn Tavern at Siebkens Resort in Elkhart Lake, a local bar that all of racing royalty has passed through at one time or another.
+And, for those looking for something else to see and do, the Kettle-Moraine State Forest is not far from the racing facility, providing some great hiking options.
 In addition, the Kohler factory is in nearby Sheboygan, and Road America’s location is just a 30-minute drive from the Great Lakes.

 Fans 4

 Fans at Road America are much like those in the rest of the Midwest – die-hard and series-knowledgeable.
 They’re also absurdly kind and sweet, willing to help in any way possible when you need assistance with anything.
 They also pack the camping areas around the speedway, making for one brilliant fan block party.
-While not exactly sporting the crowd sizes seen at NASCAR, IMSA, or IndyCar weekends, the SRO weekend at Road America has seen a steady increase in attendance over the past few years.
-No doubt this has been thanks in part to increased advertising and fan outreach for the event.

 Access 4